StackStorm/st2/docs/source/packs.rst

 It is best to view a pack as the means to extend |st2| and allow it to integrate with an external systems.
 See `next section` to learn more about pack management.

-Getting a Pack
+Getting a pack
 --------------
-Pack management is done by st2 actions from `packs` pack, pun intended.
+Pack management is done by |st2| actions from `packs` pack, pun intended.
 Run ``st2 action list --pack packs`` for a list of pack management actions.

 Some packs can be installed and run "as is" without any configurations.

 .. code-block:: bash

     st2 run packs.install packs=docker,sensu repo_url=https://github.com/StackStorm/st2contrib.git

 This downloads the Sensu and Docker packs from the `StackStorm community repo on GitHub <https://github.com/StackStorm/st2contrib>`__ , places them as local content under ``/opt/stackstorm``, registers with st2 and loads the content.